Family Reading Partnership programs celebrate the benefits and joy of reading aloud to children.

 Our free, annual, community-wide celebration features arts, activities and entertainment – all celebrating children’s books.

 All across the community, billboard-sized banners with colorful images of reading together encourage and inspire families to read to their children.
 “Read to Me” artwork is made into a calendar each year reminding families to read together every month.

-The annual 21 Run and Story Walk is a 5K run and 1K walk held every spring.
-This event is held in memory of Mario St. George Boiardi, a Cornell University lacrosse player and team caption, who died unexpectedly in a lacrosse game in 2004.
+The annual 21 Run and Story Walk is a 5K run and 1K walk held every spring to benefit Family Reading Partnership.
+This event is held in memory of Mario St. George Boiardi, a former Cornell University lacrosse player and team captain.

 Every family whose baby is born in our local hospital receives a children’s book as a gift in a bright red canvas bag.

 The Bright Red Bookshelf is supplied with gently-used books donated by individuals or collected by groups such as these Daisy Scouts.